VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/pcb.md

 # Chapter 27 - Let's make our own PCB

 **P**rinted **C**ircuit **B**orads look like something reserved for only big business, but that is very much so not the case.
-It's suprisingly cheap to get smaller boards made, espically if you're okay with waiting a week or two on international shipping.
+It's suprisingly cheap to get smaller boards made, especially if you're okay with waiting a week or two on international shipping.
 But, let me back up- what even is a PCB?

 Well, when anyone first starts with circuits, they go for the ever popular breadboard: